mavryk-network/taquito/website/versioned_docs/version-19.0.0/drain_account.md

                     println(
                         `The estimated fees related to the emptying operation are ${
                           estimate.suggestedFeeMumav
-                        } mutez.\nThe fees related to the reveal operation are ${
+                        } mumav.\nThe fees related to the reveal operation are ${
                           getRevealFee(address)
-                        } mutez.\nConsidering those fees, the amount we need to send to empty the account is ${
+                        } mumav.\nConsidering those fees, the amount we need to send to empty the account is ${
                           maxAmount / 1000000
                         } ṁ.`
                     );